trustedanalytics/atk/versions/master/R_sources/appendix_application_conf.txt

         # and which will be used as the starting point for any relative URLs
         fs.root = "hdfs://master.silvern.gao.cluster:8020/user/atkuser"

-        # The (comma separated, no spaces) Zookeeper hosts that
-        # Comma separated list of host names with zookeeper role assigned
-        titan.load.storage.hostname = "node01, node02, node01"

-        # Titan storage backend.
-        # Available options are hbase and cassandra.
-        # The default is hbase.
-        //titan.load.storage.backend = "hbase"

-        # Titan storage port, defaults to 2181 for HBase ZooKeeper.
-        # Use 9160 for Cassandra.
-        titan.load.storage.port = "2181"

         # The URL for connecting to the Spark master server
         #spark.master = "spark://master.silvern.gao.cluster:7077"